 Signs of Gambling Addiction

-There are three classic gambling addicts in the US, each having distinct characteristics that mark their behaviour.
+There are three classic gambling addicts, each having distinct characteristics that mark their behavior.
 There’re categories of gamblers addicted to playing casino games listed below:

 - Problem Gambler – This is probably the first stage of concern when a player gambles for long periods of time and has to make up stories to dissuade suspicions from their loved ones.
 It is not yet excessive; however, it starts to affect the plays routine and way of life.

 - Binge Gambler – A binge gambler is defined as a player that gambles once in a while.
 They have periods where they do not undertake any gambling activities.
 The problem lies once they do decide to gamble.
 Binge gamblers tend to play with large sums of money and do not accept defeat.